IISSI2-IS-profs/DeliverUS-Frontend-Owner/README.md

 # 4. Extra: Component refactoring
 Discuss with your teacher and partners if some components could be refactored.
 Is it possible to create a submit button component so that we don't copy paste all the pressable details?
 Do you identify other elements that could be refactored as custom components and reused after?

+Could it be possible to refactor de dropdown picker and its error message?